seime/openhab2-addons/bundles/org.openhab.binding.panasoniccomfortcloud/README.md

 | `nanoe`                     | R/W        | `String`               | Nanoe mode (UNAVAILABLE, OFF, ON, MODE_G, ALL)        |
 | `actualNanoe`               | R          | `String`               | Actual Nanoe mode (UNAVAILABLE, OFF, ON, MODE_G, ALL) |

 Some channels are still missing like iAutoX and ecoNavi.
-If you have a device that supports these functions, please [contact me on the forum](https://community.openhab.org/t/panasonic-comfort-cloud-binding/133848)
+If you have a airconditionDevice that supports these functions, please
+[contact me on the forum](https://community.openhab.org/t/panasonic-comfort-cloud-binding/133848)

 ## Reported issues